adblockplus/web.adblockplus.org/pages/privacy.md

 ##### {{ data-retention-heading[heading] Data retention }} {: #data-retention }

-{{ data-retention-paragraph-1 Data related to subscription downloads, extension update checks, emergency notifications as well as the full reports and their associated data are automatically removed after 30 days.
+{{ data-retention-paragraph-1 Data related to subscription downloads, extension update checks, emergency notifications (as well as the full reports and their associated data) are automatically removed after 30 days.
 Only a subset of the data will be kept longer.
 This includes only the country code of users filing an issue (extracted from the IP address) for analytic purposes, which is stored separately from the full reports and cannot be connected to an individual after deletion of the full reports. }}

 {{ data-retention-paragraph-2 Adblock Plus stores some data in [the Firefox profile](http://support.mozilla.com/kb/Profiles) on your computer.
 Adblock Plus never transmits this data to any servers, but other extensions and services, such as [Firefox Sync](https://mozilla.com/privacy-policy/), may do so.
 Most of the data (your preferences, filter subscriptions and custom filters) is unobjectionable privacy-wise.
 However, filter hit statistics and recent issue reports could be used to reconstruct your browsing history.
 Adblock Plus treats this information identically to how history data is treated by the browser; this data isn't stored if you are using [private browsing mode](http://support.mozilla.com/kb/Private+Browsing) and is removed if you choose to clear your browsing history. }}

 #### {{ adblock-browser-android-heading[heading] Adblock Browser for Android }} {: #adblock-browser-android }

 {{ adblock-browser-android-paragraph-1 Adblock Browser for Android is based on Mozilla's Firefox browser.
-Some data collection and processing in connection with Adblock Browser for Android are subject to [Mozilla's privacy policy](https://www.mozilla.org/de/privacy/).
+Some data collection and processing in connection with Adblock Browser for Android are subject to [Mozilla’s Privacy Notice](https://www.mozilla.org/de/privacy/).
 Please note that Adblock Browser automatically connects to Mozilla and its service providers to provide security, snippets and other features ([Privacy Notice Firefox](https://www.mozilla.org/de/privacy/firefox/)); and when you ask it to, Adblock Browser also connects to Mozilla to provide you with features such as location services ([Privacy Notice Firefox](https://www.mozilla.org/de/privacy/firefox/)). }}

 {{ adblock-browser-android-paragraph-2 Deviating from the description in [Mozilla’s Privacy Notice](https://www.mozilla.org/privacy/firefox/), Firefox updates are provided under eyeo's control and some features, such as the Firefox Health Report, crash reporting and add-ons, are disabled. }}